Paris Pont de la Concorde Bridge in France

-The Pont de la Concorde is a bridge over the River Seine, which has been in place since the 1700s, and although it has changed over the years, including its name, it is now classified as one of the historical monuments in Paris.
+The Paris Pont de la Concorde bridge in France that has been crossing over the River Seine since the 1700s, and although it has changed over the years, including its name, it is now classified as one of the historical monuments in Paris.

-There was once a ferry that used to be in place to get people across from the Palais Bourbon to the Tuileries Palace, and a new bridge was planned in order to replace this ferry service when the square in Paris called the Place Louis XV was being constructed.
+There was once a ferry that used to be in place to get people across from the Palais Bourbon to the Tuileries Palace, and a new bridge was planned in order to replace this ferry service when the Paris square called the Place Louis XV was being constructed.

 Pont de la Concorde Paris